mwargan/Coding-Test-for-ES/readme.md

 npm run start
 ```

-You should be sure you have a Postgres database running on your machine.
+You should be sure you have a Postgres database running on your machine if you're not doing this through a Devcontainer.

-Alternatively, you can use the provided `Devcontainer` to run the app in a Docker container.
-To use it, you need to have Docker and VSCode installed.
-Then, open the project in VSCode and click on the green button in the bottom left corner of the window.
-This will open a new window with the project running in a container, with NodeJS and Postgres installed and ready to go.

-Running the app in a container is the recommended way to run it, because it will make sure you have all the dependencies installed and configured correctly, and it will make sure that your development environment is the same as the production environment.

 ## Usage